Dragon's Dogma: Dragon's Dogma: Dark Arisen

 A Windows version of Dark Arisen was planned from an early stage, with the main aim being to take advantage of the Windows platform's greater technical specifications compared to the PS3 and 360, in addition to expanding the game's player base.
 The port was developed with QLOC.
-The team's main aim was to optimise the game for the Windows platform, rather than improving or expanding on current assets.
+The team's main aim was to optimize the game for the Windows platform, rather than improve or expand on current assets.
 The Windows version of Dark Arisen was released worldwide on January 15, 2016.
-It eventually released in Japan on October 5, 2017.
+It was eventually released in Japan on October 5, 2017.
 Dark Arisen was later released for PlayStation 4 and Xbox One on October 3 in the West and October 5 in Japan.
-Dark Arisen was later released for the Nintendo Switch on April 23, 2019 in Europe and North America, and April 25, 2019 in Japan.
+Dark Arisen was later released for the Nintendo Switch on April 23, 2019, in Europe and North America, and April 25, 2019, in Japan.